JorgeRaimundo/GisBin/Readme.md

 It is being developed in C using Visual Studio 2012.

+## KNOWN BUGS ##

+Negative latitudes are not supported yet.
+So trivial that it's being delayed while more important things are on the list.

 ## Context ##

 Given a large amount of geographical information, there is the need to group that information into bins so that it can be easier to interpret and lighter to present.